 In today’s digital age, the internet has become an integral part of our daily lives.
 From social media to online shopping, we rely on the internet for almost everything.
 However, for some individuals, this reliance can turn into an addiction that negatively impacts their mental health and overall well-being.
 In this blog post, we will explore what internet addiction feels like, as well as how therapy can be a valuable tool in overcoming this issue.

 Internet addiction can manifest in various ways, but some common symptoms include spending excessive amounts of time online, feeling anxious or irritable when unable to access the internet, neglecting responsibilities in favor of being online, and experiencing withdrawal symptoms when offline.
 Those struggling with internet addiction may also find themselves constantly checking their phones or computers, even in situations where it is inappropriate or harmful.
+While some people may wonder does internet addiction go away on its own, it often requires intentional effort and professional support to make lasting changes.

 In some cases, internet addiction may co-occur with other mental health conditions such as depression or anxiety.
 Psychotherapy can address these comorbidities by providing holistic treatment that considers all aspects of an individual’s well-being.
 By addressing both the addiction itself and any underlying mental health issues, therapists can help clients achieve lasting recovery and improve their overall quality of life.